jaxtonw/iticse2024-shell-tutor-project/doc/Plan.md

 # Software Development Plan

-## Phase 0: Requirements Specification
+## Phase 0: Requirements Analysis (tag name `analyzed`)

-### What Am I Asked To Do?
+*(20% of your effort)*

+### Re-write the instructions in my own words
 This project will be a Python "Caesar Cipher" program.
 It will take command line arguments that specify the file to cipher/decipher, and an argument specifying the rotation distance.
 If this argument is not provided, then all valid rotation distances will be output.

+### The problem this program aims to solve
-The Caesar Cipher is a speicific cipher algorithm that shifts alphabetic characters, and will "wrap around" the alphabet.
+The Caesar Cipher is a specific cipher algorithm that shifts alphabetic characters, and will "wrap around" the alphabet.
 For example, with a cipher rotation of 1, the letter A will become B, the letter B becomes C, the letter Z becomes A, so on and so forth.
-Uppercase characters will remain upppercase, and lowercase characters will remain lowercase.
+Uppercase characters will remain uppercase, and lowercase characters will remain lowercase.
 Characters that are not alphabetic, meaning A-Z, will remain untouched by the Caesar Cipher.

 If given *no* arguments on the command line, this program will also output a usage message dictating how to use it.
 If invalid arguments are provided (namely, if the rotation distance is not in the inclusive range of 0-25), a message indicating an invalid rotation distance was specified is printed out *as well as* the usage message.

 Unit tests are also going to be created, as I have a proclivity to do test driven development.
 This isn't directly required by the instructions, but is something I desire to do to ensure the program is robust and accurate in it's output.

 ### Things I Do Know
 Luckily, I've been working with Python for a while now and feel confident that I know *most* of the operations that I will need to perform to complete this program.
 I feel confident with modular arithmetic (to shift characters).
 I feel confident with crafting a usage message.
-I feel *mostly* confident with creating unittests using the `unittest` framework.
+I feel *mostly* confident with creating unit tests using the `unittest` framework.

 ### Things I Don't Know/Should Research More
 *   I should research processing command line arguments a bit more.
 I recall it has something to do with `sys.argv`, but it's always good to have a refresher.